GSA/datagov-ckan-multi/CONTRIBUTING.md

 - Relevant tasks complete, irrelevant checklists removed or captured on a new story.
 - Follows documented coding conventions.
+- Application and test code is linted as part of Continuous Integration.
 - Automated tests have been added and are included in Continuous Integration.
 - Pair-programmed or peer-reviewed (e.g., use pull-requests).
 - Test coverage exists and overall coverage hasn't been reduced.